ang-zeyu/infisearch/docs/src/tradeoffs.md

 #### 3.1.
 Generating Result Previews from Source Files

-(`RTT=3`, Excellent Scalability, Little-Moderate File Bloat)
+(`RTT=3`, Little-Moderate File Bloat, Excellent Scalability)

-Per **section 2.1**, The `RTT` compromise is accepted as is, without performing the caching of field stores mentioned.
+Per **section 2.1**, The `RTT` compromise is accepted as is in this case, without performing the caching of field stores mentioned.

-This is because as the collection grows, we cannot guarantee that document links are at a size that can be feasibly and monolithically cached.
+This is because as the collection grows, we cannot guarantee that document links are at a size that can be feasibly and monolithically cached, although, this is highly unlikely even for the most extreme cases (see the earlier example calculation of `120000` documents).

 #### 3.2.
 Generating Result Previews from Field Stores

-(`RTT=2`, Excellent Scalability, Heavy File Bloat)
+(`RTT=2`, Heavy File Bloat, Excellent Scalability)

-Per **section 2.2**, one simply needs to avoid the assumption that the index can be cached.

-Scalability is then ensured here by fragmenting both the index (using `pl_limit`) and field stores (`field_store_block_size`).
+Per **section 2.2**.
+No changes are needed here, as both the field stores and index are fragmented.

 ### Other Options